Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 Serious charges require serious lawyers.
 With twenty years of experience taking on difficult cases, James Zegers can mean the difference between being found not guilty or facing a lengthy jail sentence.

-If you are charged with a serious criminal offence, call James Zegers at 519-673-0440 for an initial consultation.
+If you are charged with a serious offence, call criminal lawyer James Zegers at 519-673-0440 for an initial consultation.

 Domestic assault is a serious social problem.
 If you are charged with domestic assault, James Zegers can negotiate a solution to keep you from getting a criminal record.

 More and more people are being charged with offences arising from domestic disputes, including assault, criminal harassment, and mischief.

 James Zegers has an excellent record for resolving domestic charges.
 Often a careful review of the allegations with the prosecutor results in the withdrawal of criminal charges against an accused when there is no reasonable prospect of conviction.